cyc0rpion/DeCryptoSuite/README.md

   cd DecrytpoSuite/
   python3 DCSConsole.py -h
   ```

-_This tool is developed by @mohitbalu, If found any bug you can report it to him._
+_If found any bug, you can report it to the developer._
+Contributors: Mohit Balu @mohitbalu